yingx9/tp/docs/UserGuide.md

 ```

 ## Viewing help : `help` | [Return to contents](#contents)
-Displays a list of available commands with examples and their syntax format
+Displays a list of available commands with examples and their syntax format.

 Format: `help`